Staar Surgical’s Visian ICL is a great option for patients who cannot have LASIK or have a difficult to treat prescription

-Implantable collamer lenses can correct a wide range of myopia without removing or destroying the cornea’s delicate tissue.
-During this surgical eye correction procedure, the doctor makes a tiny incision about 3 mm long.
+Implantable collamer lenses can correct a wide range of myopia without removing or changing the cornea’s delicate tissue.
+During this surgical eye correction procedure, the doctor makes a tiny incision (less than 3 mm in length).
 This incision will not require sutures.
 It is just large enough to insert the Visian ICL, a small, foldable, injectable lens.
 The lens is made of an advanced biocompatible material called Collamer.
 Because these lenses are placed inside the eye, refractive outcomes and optical performance are consistent.
-The result is excellent quality of vision.
+The result is the excellent quality of vision.

 What if a patient’s vision changes?